Umbrella Insurance Explained (+ Buy or Skip in 2025?)

 How expensive is an umbrella policy?

 How much does an umbrella usually cost?
-The cost typically ranges from $150 to $300 annually for $1 million in coverage, but premiums vary based on risk factors and coverage limits.
+The cost typically ranges from $10 to $20 monthly for $1 million in coverage, but premiums vary based on risk factors and coverage limits.

 What is not covered by an umbrella policy?